Rangeela (1995 film): Production

-Ram Gopal Varma once loved a woman named Satya Polavarapu, who he claims did not love him back since she preferred a wealthier, better looking man; this inspired him to write Rangeela.
+Ram Gopal Varma once loved a woman named Satya Polavarapu, who he claims did not love him back since she preferred a wealthier, better-looking man; this inspired him to write Rangeela.

 Soundtrack

-The soundtrack featured 7 songs composed by A. R. Rahman with lyrics penned by Mehboob and an instrumental theme song.
-The audio was released in September 1995 by Rahman's mother Kareema.
+Rangeela's soundtrack featured 7 songs composed by A. R. Rahman with lyrics penned by Mehboob and an instrumental theme song.
+The audio was released in 14 May 1995 by Rahman's mother Kareema.
 It is listed in almost all lists of best Bollywood soundtracks.
+According to the Indian trade website Box Office India, with around 32,00,000 units sold the soundtrack became the third highest-selling album of the year.

-The soundtrack fetched Rahman two filmfare awards, Filmfare Award for Best Music Director and Filmfare R. D. Burman Award for New Music Talent.
+The soundtrack fetched Rahman two Filmfare Awards – Best Music Director and R. D. Burman Award for New Music Talent.
 Mehboob got two nominations for Filmfare Award for Best Lyricist, for the tracks "Kya Kare" and "Tanha Tanha".
 Swarnalatha, Shweta Shetty and Kavita Krishnamurthy were nominated for Filmfare Award for Best Female Playback Singer for their respective tracks.

 Asha Bhosle received the Filmfare Special Award that year for her rendition of the song "Tanha Tanha".

 The song "Yaaro Sun Lo Zara" was originally composed for a Telugu film Super Police (1994) as "Baabu Love Cheyyara".
-The soundtrack was also released in Tamil, with title Rangeela itself and lyrics penned by Vairamuthu.
+The soundtrack was also released in Tamil, with title, Rangeela itself and lyrics penned by Vairamuthu.
 However, the reused track "Yaaro Sun Lo Zara" was not included in the Tamil version.
 The soundtrack rights are now acquired by Tips Music Company.